 Creationism, simply put, is not a scientific study.
 It is part of religion.
 Reference it in religious studies classrooms, along with other creation myths – it shouldn’t enjoy special status because it’s the Christian version of a myth that exists in every religion.
 Children should be taught how to question and learn – that should be endemic in everyone classroom and every lesson – and how to use their critical faculties to question the facts; how do we know such and such is real?
 How can we test that argument?

 Teaching creationism as an alternative to evolution is like teaching astrology as an alternative to astronomy.
 Also, teaching creationism introduces religion into scientific discourse.
 People should be free to believe as they wish – that’s the bedrock of free speech – but your religious beliefs cannot change the facts, and that should be emphasised everywhere we look.

 Some people say that, if you want to make children learn more about creationism, then you should send them to a religious school.
 NO!
 That’s most certainly not the answer, because then you’re intellectually blocking them from seeking fulfillment in the modern world.
-People who grow up with a believe in creationism overruling their knowledge in, and engagement with, science, is terrifying; they won’t be able to contribute to so many parts of our society and knowledge, because they just won’t know anything about them.
+People who grow up a knowledge only of creationism betrays their right to knowledge in, and engagement with, science; without that knowledge; they won’t be able to contribute to our society.
 They’ll be stunted in their intellectual growth, and that’s disgraceful to treat our children in such a horrible way.